stat545ubc-2023/mda-hgordon93/mini-project-1.md

 density plot of this numeric variable can be used to explore temporal patterns in the dataset.
 To visualize trends in planting over time, I created a density plot of the date_planted variable.
-I used the function after_stat() and specified ‘scaled’ to scale the density estimate to a maximum of 1.
+I used the function after_stat() in the ggplot aesthetics and specified ‘scaled’ to scale the density estimate to a maximum of 1.

 ``` r
 #Density plot of planting date